dbills777/Bills_GSAP/README.md

   });
 });
 ```

-<sup>Logo quickly scales large then spins as it returns to size</sup>
+<sup>3: Logo quickly scales large then spins as it returns to size</sup>